abbreviatedman/react-monorepo/05-fullstack-react/5a-react-express-full-stack-coordination/directions.md

 15. Use command `cd ..` to navigate out of the server folder of the second terminal.

-16. Use command `npx create-react-app client` to create the front-end of our full stack app.
+16. Use command `npm create vite client` to create the front-end of our full stack app.

 17. Use command `cd client`

-18. Inside the `src` folder, in `App.js`, delete all of the original code.
+18. Inside the `src` folder, in `App.jsx`, delete all of the original code.

 19. Import `useState` and `useEffect`: